openwdl/wdl/SPEC.md

 # Namespaces

 Import statements can be used to pull in tasks/workflows from other locations as well as create namespaces.
-In the simplest case, an import statement adds the tasks/workflows that are imported into the current namespace.
+In the simplest case, an import statement adds the tasks/workflows that are imported into the specified namespace.
 For example:

 tasks.wdl
 ```